adelakobic/flea-box-folio/README.md

 # flea-box-folio

+## Description
-Module 2 creating a portfolio website from scratch, using a responsive layout with HTML and CSS.
+Module 2 asks us to creating a portfolio website from scratch, using a responsive layout with HTML and CSS.

 ## Motivation
-This project was created to use advanced CSS skills alongside building a website from scratch.
+This project was created to use advanced CSS skills alongside HTML.
+The objective being to build a website from scratch.

 ## Build status
 * The starter code has been built from scratch by Adela Kobic (Coding Student).
+* Code will need to be refactored at a later date to check for bugs.

 ## Code style
 * Standard HTML and CSS has been used for this project.